nzakas/understandinges6/manuscript/01-The-Basics.md

     console.log(msg.endsWith("o", 8));          // true
     console.log(msg.contains("o", 8));          // false

-These three methods make it much easier to identifier substrings without needing to worry about identifying their exact position.
+These three methods make it much easier to identify substrings without needing to worry about identifying their exact position.

 I> All of these methods return a boolean value.
 If you need to find the position of a string within another, use `indexOf()` or `lastIndexOf()`.